sfuhrm/geneticalgorithm/README.md

 ## Example

-There is an example that implements the challenge to guess a sequence of integer numbers.
+There is a simple [example](https://github.com/sfuhrm/geneticalgorithm/blob/master/src/test/java/de/sfuhrm/genetic/example/intguessing/GuessingExample.java) that implements the challenge to guess a sequence of integer numbers.
 Each correct digit will increase the fitness score by one.